 Identification of MSI relies on comparing the size of selected microsatellites in normal and tumor tissue of the same individual.
 The extent of the repeat length variation determines the MSI level of the assessed tumor, which can then be classified as MS-instable or MS-stable6.

-Immunohistochemistry (IHC) and PCR-based assays performed on tumor tissue samples represent the two gold-standard technologies for MSI/dMMR status detection.
+Immunohistochemistry (IHC) and PCR-based assays performed on tumor tissue samples represent the two current reference methods for MSI/dMMR status detection.
 Being MSI strictly correlated with the proper functioning of the MMR pathway, the immunohistochemistry (IHC) detection of MMR proteins allows to assess MSI and thus determine MS stable or unstable cases1.
 Low cost and wide availability are the main advantages of this method.
 However, this test cannot be combined with other molecular diagnostics tests and is also known to provide false positive and negative results due to different technical and biological factors3, 8.

 A complementary and rather preferred tool to investigate MSI is polymerase chain reaction (PCR) analysis followed by capillary electrophoresis analysis, which amplifies informative selected MS and then identifies fragment length polymorphisms2.
 For the PCR to be indicative, standardized panels of highly unstable mononucleotide or dinucleotide repeats should be used.
 In the case of colorectal cancers, the Bethesda/ National Cancer Institute (NCI) panel of five repeats has been considered the gold standard for many years9.
 However, because of the extensive tumor specificity of MSI targets, the use of the same small subset of markers becomes inadequate for other cancer types1.
-Furthermore, the low throughput of both PCR and IHC analysis remains a significant obstacle to the extensive implementation of these MSI detection methods.

 Next-generation sequencing (NGS)-based MSI detection methods allow simultaneous analysis of a larger number of microsatellite regions for each patient with a higher sensitivity for low prevalence mutations2.
 In addition, NGS enables the analysis of other cancer-related molecular signatures and genetic lesions with one unique assay, facilitating the adoption of MSI clinical testing and supporting personalized cancer therapy8.
 Despite these advantages, the analysis of MSI through NGS is challenging.
 NGS accuracy can be low by analyzing tumor-only data due to the inter-and intra-tumor differences in the frequency and position of MSI diagnostic events2.
 These differences limit the analytical performance of this method, which relies on a baseline reference distribution to determine MSI samples.
-Several computational approaches have been developed until now to analyze MSI data coming from NGS, considering the difficulties of microsatellite sequences, including management of stutter peak formation induced by PCR amplification during the library preparation step, sequencing errors induced by homopolymers, and the shortcomings of sequencing read length which limits the length of the microsatellites analyzed (Figure 2).
+Several computational approaches have been developed until now to analyze MSI data coming from NGS, considering the difficulties of microsatellite sequences, including management of stutter peak formation induced by PCR amplification during the library preparation step, sequencing errors induced by homopolymers, and the shortcomings of sequencing read length that limit the length of the microsatellites analyzed (Figure 2).

 Therefore, NGS-based MS assessment requires expensive and time-consuming bioinformatic analysis with proper algorithms for data interpretation9.